MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-azure-synapse-analytics-integration.md

 #### Granting Read Access on Azure Data Lake Storage Gen 2 using ACLs.

-The first step on this process, you will need to grant ACL permissions for a user or group at the container level in the Storage account.
+The first step on this process, you will need to grant the appropriate ACL permissions for users or groups at the **container level** in the Storage account.
+There are situations where a user or group cannot read the folders or files in the container root.
+However, they can be granted read/write permissions in child folders of the root.
+In this case, It will be still required the users or groups to have *execute* permissions on the parent folders, including the root, to traverse these folders which the identity does not have read/write access.

 Please go through the following steps to get started.

 1. Open Azure Storage Explorer, right click on storage container you want to setup fined-grained access with ACLs and choose Manage Access Control Lists.